3 tips to lose fewer points due to net errors

 Advantages of table tennis bats with a higher flight curve

-It allows the balls to be played in a nice arc across the table.
+The balls can be played in a beautiful arc over the table.

-Dangerous topspins with a lot of rotation quickly drive the opponent into the defensive.
+Dangerous topspins with a lot of rotation quickly drive the opponent into defense.
 It’s easier to get him out of rhythm with alternating spin variations.

 The disadvantage of a higher trajectory is that the opponent can counter more easily.